dillon-porter/image-grid-with-lightbox/README.md

 # image-grid-with-lightbox
-Image grid using flexbox using lightbox with JavaScript
+Image grid using flexbox and lightbox with JavaScript

 Demo: https://dillon-porter.github.io/image-grid-with-lightbox/